tgirod/pyck/README.md

   sound synthesis
   - I didn't try to interface with RtAudio, and thus don't know how it will behave with callback-driven execution
+  - at the present time, boost::python is not compatible with Pypy.
+That means rewriting a good part of the native code to interface it through ctypes.

 **2011.12.20**